the amusement archive for startups

 2) The Play-a-bility Factor.
 This second factor; play-a-bility is the more important of the two, as play-a-bility will determine how much fun it is for your guests and how often that guest will want to return - and that is driven by the kinds and amounts of activities within the playground.
 The more activities you have the more "playable" and the more fun your playground will be.
 Ultimately play-a-bility, not only within your soft contained indoor playground, but in your entire center's activity mix, drives a high repeat desire for children to return and play again and again.

-If you think you can spruce it up with themeing, this pricing scale would not include any amount of themeing, except at the very top end of the budget.
+If you think you can spruce it up with themeing, this pricing scale would not include any great amount of themeing, except at the very top end of the budget.
 Indoor playground themeing can be very expensive and is something most manufacturers want to include, because there are also good margins in themeing.
 Check out this article on playground themeing to learn more.